-I also work in schools with children who have emotional, behavioural and social difficulties.
+I worked for 10 years in schools with children who have emotional, behavioural and social difficulties.

 I used to provide clinical supervision for a wonderful charity organisation in Waltham Forest called Carefree Kids who offered Non-directive, child-led Play therapy, as well as arts therapies in general.

-I have worked as a Visiting Lecturer in Dramatherapy at Roehampton University, and am currently running a Dramatherapy/ Arts Therapy group for students.
+I have worked as a Visiting Lecturer in Dramatherapy at Roehampton University and run Dramatherapy/ Arts Therapy groups for students.

-Prior to this I have worked with Cranstoun Drug Rehabilitation Services for several years running dramatherapy groups, and with Barnet Adult Mental Health Day Services for 8 years as an arts therapist, counsellor and clinical supervisor.
-I co-ran the counselling service.
+Prior to this I worked with Barnet Adult Mental Health Day Services for 8 years as an Arts Therapist, Counsellor and Clinical Supervisor.
+I co-ran the Counselling Service.
 During that time I also ran dramatherapy groups, confidence-building groups and CBT-based groups for anxiety- and stress-management, self-esteem and depression.